corda/corda/docs/source/getting-set-up.rst

 Run from IntelliJ
 ~~~~~~~~~~~~~~~~~
 1. Open IntelliJ Community Edition
-2. On the splash screen, click "Open" (do NOT click "Import Project") and select the cordapp-template folder
+2. On the splash screen, click "Open" (do NOT click "Import Project") and select the cordapp-tutorial folder

 .. warning:: If you click "Import Project" instead of "Open", the project's run configurations will be erased!